 PICA is only able to issue passports to Jamaicans based on the accuracy of the information provided by applicants on the passport application form.
 If false or incomplete information is provided, your application will be delayed or be referred for further review and investigation.

-Page 1 Section A: must be fully completed by all applicants.
 Section B: must be completed by both men and women who are or have been married, regardless of whether it’s your intention to adopt your spouse’s surname (women).

-Page 2 When signing the form on this page, ensure that your signature stays inside the rectangular box (not touching the lines of the box) and it is closely identical to your signature at the bottom of page 2 (Section E of the application).
+When signing the form on this page, ensure that your signature stays inside the rectangular box (not touching the lines of the box) and it is closely identical to your signature at the bottom of page 2 (Section E of the application).

 Section C: should be left blank.